Forever (Martin Garrix and Matisse & Sadko song)

-"Forever" is a song recorded by Dutch record producer Martin Garrix and Russian production duo Matisse & Sadko.
+"Forever" is a song recorded by Dutch DJ and record producer Martin Garrix and Russian production duo Matisse & Sadko.
 It was released via Garrix's Netherlands-based record label Stmpd Rcrds, and exclusively licensed to Epic Amsterdam, a division of Sony Music, on 20 October 2017.
 It is the fourth collaboration between Martin Garrix and Matisse & Sadko, after "Dragon", "Break Through the Silence", and "Together".

 Background

 Garrix and Matisse & Sadko premiered together the song at Shanghai Ultra China festival on 9 September 2017, accompanied by posting a ten-second snippet of the song on Snapchat, which was recorded during his performance.
 The official teaser of the song was posted by the label on Twitter two days before the release.
 The song was officially released one week after the Garrix's collaboration as GRX with Brooks, on the song "Boomerang", and one day before Garrix knows if he keeps his first place in the DJ Mag Top 100.